Scunthorpe RUFC

 Scunthorpe Rugby Club is an English rugby union team based in Scunthorpe, Lincolnshire.
-The club runs six senior sides, a ladies team, a colts and under 18s team and a full set of junior teams.
-The club currently plays in Regional North 1 East following the restructure of the leagues by the RFU at the end of the 2021–22 season.
+The club runs six senior sides, a ladies team, a colts and under-18s team and a full set of junior teams.
+The club currently plays in National League 2 North following their promotion from Regional 1 North East at the end of the 2024–25 season.